avocadoboi/avo/README.md

 # AvoGUI

-AvoGUI is a light, modern framework for desktop applications written for c++17 (so far).
+AvoGUI is a light, modern framework for desktop applications.
+Written in c++17, but will be updated for c++20 when it has been fully implemented by compilers.

 The project was started because I wanted a graphical framework designed from the user's perspective.
 The goal is a modern design that allows creative coding and interactive programs yet is scalable for writing larger applications.
 The API should be intuitive with documentation that explains things clearly and doesn't assume much knowledge.